Aside from maintaining the university’s official social media accounts, we can assist in developing a social media strategy for your needs.

 - A permanent link to the official University website (www.fau.edu) must be included on all University sites.

 - No single unit’s social media site represents the University as a whole.
 Consider this when naming pages and accounts and selecting profile pictures or icons such that it clearly specifies the University unit being represented.

 - University units that have one or more social media pages or would like to start one should contact the Division of Public Affairs or the communications officer assigned to that division or college.

 - Social media websites maintained on behalf of University units should be kept up to date and in compliance with all University policies.
 Sites that are not kept current or in compliance with University policies may be de-activated.
 All social media websites maintained on behalf of University units shall be accessible by the Office of Information Technology.

 - The University name, logo or trademarks may not be used on personal social media pages or sites or to endorse a product or support a cause, political or otherwise.

-- The Florida Atlantic University name, official marks and logos must be used in accordance with the guidelines stipulated in FAU’s visual standards manual and with approval of the Office of University Communications.
+- The Florida Atlantic University name, official marks and logos must be used in accordance with the guidelines stipulated in FAU’s visual standards manual and with approval of the Division of Public Affairs.

 Social Media Best Practices

 Prior to creating any social network involving Florida Atlantic University, you must receive authorization from your supervisor.
 In order to be listed on the official university social network directory, fill out the form provided by Marketing and Creative Services.
 After approval, your page will be listed and recognized as an official social network page for Florida Atlantic University.
 Any information posted to a social network represents a voice for the university and/or particular department.
 Seek approval from your supervisor prior to posting.

 Before posting any information, make sure that it is accurate and credible.
 If you are uncertain, do not post any content at all.
 If possible, provide links or photos that can supply context to the post.
 Remember, you are representing the university and providing erroneous information can harm credibility to the university and your department.